White flower and a note to forgive yourself

 Things to do to spiritually forgive yourself

-The things we said can be against ourselves and against others, triggered by our moods and emotions or by external factors.
+The things we say can be against ourselves and against others, triggered by our moods and emotions or by external factors.
 No matter the cause and no matter the depth of harm caused, and no matter how hard we think it is, we need to ask God for forgiveness, and we need to forgive ourselves.
-So, if you are wondering whether you should forgive yourself, the answer is ‘yes!’.

 Here are a few things to do to help you forgive yourself spiritually: